bdastur/notes/aws/aws_networking_readme.md

   that is connected to the subnet.

 **Enabling Internet Access:**
-* Attach and IGW to your VPC
+* Attach an IGW to your VPC
 * Add a route to the routing table that directs internet-bound traffic to the IGW.(A subnet that has this route is a public subnet)
 * Ensure - instances in the subnet have a globally unique IP addr.